 Cover Letter Length

 Make sure you never go beyond one page.
-This kind of document isn’t an essay or research paper where you can share what you’ve discovered or what you believe in.
+This kind of document isn't an essay or research paper where you can share what you've discovered or what you believe in.
 A cover letter is simply a document that is meant to help employers understand where you are coming from career-wise.
 No need to share your bio.
-Keep it concise, don’t try to squeeze in everything onto one page.
+Keep it concise, don't try to squeeze in everything onto one page.
 Remember, all you need to do is to explain why you are a good fit for the position and demonstrate your enthusiasm to work for the company.
-Usually, 1/2 or 1/3 of a page is enough space to do that.
+Check our cover letter examples for better understanding.